 State Bar of Georgia, Intellectual Property Section, Member, 2003-present; Patent Committee, Member, 2013-present

 Atlanta Bar Association, Intellectual Property Section, Member, 2007-present

-Atlanta Volunteer Lawyers Foundation, Volunteer Lawyer for the Domestic Violence Program and the Saturday Lawyer Program, 2012-present
+Atlanta Volunteer Lawyers Foundation, Volunteer Lawyer for the Domestic Violence Program, the Saturday Lawyer Program, and the Standing With Our Neighbors Program, 2012-present

 Atlanta Pro Bono Roundtable, Taylor English Representative, 2015-present

 - Successfully initiated Inter Partes Review of three asserted patents in defense of patent suit against Mueller Systems.

 Representing Mueller in defending a patent infringement case brought by a Non-Practicing Entity (NPE) in the District of Delaware over water-metering technology.
 Filed petitions for IPR against the NPE’s three asserted patents, all of which were recently granted.
 Rein Tech, Inv. v.
 Mueller Systems, LLC (D. Delaware) & (PTAB).

 Brought suit on behalf of Mueller subsidiaries against competitor to assert patents concerning nozzle cap assemblies for fire hydrants with enclosed antennas.
 The case is currently in its initial stages.
 Echologics, LLC v.
 Orbis Intelligent Systems, Inc. (D. Delaware).